Conditions and diseases

 3. During a period of six months, we expect at least two episodes

-Lifestyle changes are certainly important in the treatment of HS.
-Smoking can play a role in the development of HS and for this reason, quitting smoking is very important.
-Being overweight also leads to chronic inflammation in the body and can lead to more friction in the skin folds.
+• Being overweight leads to chronic inflammation in the body and can lead to increased friction in the skin folds.
 The increased friction causes more clogging of the hair follicles.
 Patients who are overweight should therefore lose weight.
 To reduce friction, it is also advisable to wear loose-fitting clothing as much as possible.

 In addition to lifestyle changes, there are also various medical and surgical treatments available.
 Depending on the symptoms and extensiveness, the physician will discuss the different treatment options with the patient.

-Most forms of treatment
+Most common forms of treatment

 If there are many double-ended blackheads, a resorcine-based ointment can be prescribed for daily use in mild forms.
 Resorcine helps to solve the blockage.

-In the event of an acute excerbation of a lump, it can be injected with a cortisone medicinal product to stop the inflammation.
-An abscess can be incised to free up pressing pus.
+In case of an acute flare-up of a lump, it can be injected with a product containing cortisone.
+This stops the inflammation.

 In moderate to severe forms of HS in which all other medication gives insufficient results, a patient may qualify for a biological solution.
 These are modern medications that specifically inhibit inflammation in order to control the condition.